rlunadev/constructora-View/README.md

 # Constructora
 A project for constructora maked in angular 6
 ## Development server
- for run this project write ng serve
+ for run this project write 'ng serve'
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.